 This past weekend marked the third weekend since posting about Why You Don’t Need a Cabin Up North.
 I honestly didn’t think we’d make it before plunking down $250,000 for a slice of seven-weekend heaven.
 We made it this far though.
 I owe it mainly to the fact we live in an amazing metro area here in the Twin Cities full of activities (and lakes.)

 Yesterday, we wandered over to an “Open Streets” event where roughly a mile and a half of a main thoroughfare is closed off from auto traffic for most of the day.

 Instead, you get people like us, who bring their four-year-olds on strider bikes to terrorize others with random, unwarranted turns and stops.

-If you don’t mind toddlers bearing down on you with zero regard for shins then it is truly blissful.
+If you don’t mind toddlers bearing down on you with zero regards for shins then it is truly blissful.
 I think it’d be fun for Minneapolis to try this in the wintertime after a big snowfall.
-Instead of bikes you’d get cross country skiers, sledders, and snow-shoers.
+Instead of bikes, you’d get cross country skiers, sledders, and snow-shoers.

 And still, I’m yearning to get up north this summer with the family even just to rent for a long weekend.
 And really, I think that’s a reasonable thing.
 Maybe rent for a full week or try to find a VRBO for a few long weekends during the summer.